 Treatment of underlying conditions is essential and may resolve tinnitus.

-There is no cure for tinnitus.
+There is no cure for the vast majority of tinnitus.
 However, evidence-based research suggests a combination of education, sound therapy and CBT-based counselling is most effective.
 Although this doesn't stop the perception of tinnitus, it can improve quality of life by reducing awareness of – and reaction to – tinnitus.

 Hopefully research will lead to the development of new technological devices to improve treatment for patients with tinnitus.